Joelius300/minesweeper/README.md

 # minesweeper
 This is another one of those projects I had to do for school.
-It's written in java and therefore deserves to be bad (jk, it'd suck anyway).
 As you might have seen with some other repositories of mine, I like to document what I've done no matter how bad it was - it's a way to see how much I improve as a developer over time.

 # Original Readme (archiving purposes)